Toyota RAV4 - Review, Specs, Pricing, Features, Videos and More

 Find everything you need to know about the Toyota RAV4 here, along with expert reviews, specs, photos, videos and more.

 Toyota’s RAV4 is one of the brand’s most important models, and the best-selling vehicle in Canada and America that isn't a pick-up.
-Available with a gas, hybrid, or plug-in hybrid powertrain, there is plenty of choice when it comes the RAV4.
-Wearing more traditional boxy SUV styling, the current model continues the sales success of generations past.
+And for 2026 it's all new with a long list of upgrades to keep it a top seller.

 Pros